CaltechPrecisionTiming/TimingDAQ/README.md

 ## Automation

-This folder collect all the scripts that try to automise the data reconstruction.
+This folder collect all the scripts that try to automise the processing of data.

 An example line is:

 ``./automation/run_reco.sh 130 132``

+TODO: Finish this section